xuthief/redis-mgr/README.rst

 .. image:: doc/twemproxy-sentinel-cluster.png

-migrante redis instance
+migrate redis instance
 -----------------------

 if we have 32 masters in 16 machines

-1. dilatancy: move 2*32 intance on 16 machine to 32/64 machines (so we got larger memory)
+1. dilatancy: move 2*32 instances on 16 machines to 32/64 machines (larger memory)
-2. maintance: one of the machines is down, we have to move data to another machine.
+2. maintenance: one of the machines is down, we have to move data to another machine.

-here is the steps:
+steps:

 - pre_check,
 - force_src_be_slave,